rust-lang/rust/text/0000-impl-specialization.md

 ```

 As we'll see later, the design of this RFC makes it possible to "lock down" such
-method impls, preventing any further refinement (akin to Java's `final`
+method impls (by not using the `default` qualifier), preventing any further
-keyword); that in turn makes it possible to statically enforce the contract that
+refinement (akin to Java's `final` keyword); that in turn makes it possible to
-is supposed to connect the `len` and `size_hint` methods.
-(Of course, we can't
+statically enforce the contract that is supposed to connect the `len` and
-make *that* particular change, since the relevant APIs are already stable.)
+`size_hint` methods.
+(Of course, we can't make *that* particular change, since
+the relevant APIs are already stable.)

 ## Supporting efficient inheritance